jbff/simple_auto_beatsage_script/README.md

 ## Features

 - Automate the process of creating Beat Saber maps from your local music files
-- Support for multiple audio formats (mp3, ogg, flac, wav, m4a, etc.)
+- Support for multiple audio formats (mp3, ogg, flac, wav, m4a, opus, webm, weba, oga, mid, amr, aac, wma)
 - Configurable difficulty levels, play modes, and environment settings
 - Batch processing of entire music directories
 - Automatic metadata extraction from audio files
+- Smart filename generation using ID3 tags (Title - Artist format)
+- Colorized terminal output with progress indicators 🎵
+- Automatic zip extraction and cleanup
 - Supports Patreon features via cookies if you are logged in/connected in your browser

 ## Dependencies